dcm4che/dcm4chee-proxy/README.md

 ./sample-config.ldif
 ```
 After importing the LDAP specific schema file (see step *LDAP Schema Import*),
-import the ldif files in the above order into your LDAP server.
+import the ldif files in the above order into the LDAP server.

 **Java Preferences**